-Lakeshore provides critical habitat to a large variety of wildlife species.
-Removing trees and planting lawn to the lake edge damages the natural environment and can degrade the lake by allowing pollutants and fertilizers to run into the water unchecked.
-Plant trees near the lake that are native species and which thrive having their feet wet.
+Lakeshore sites provide critical habitat to a large variety of wildlife species.
+Plant trees that grow by water, preferably native species, that thrive when their feet are wet.
 Their limbs will shade you while their roots provide restful nooks for lake fish.
+Avoid removing trees and planting a lawn to the lake edge, which damages the natural environment and can degrade the lake by allowing pollutants and fertilizers to run into the water unchecked.

 Video of the Day

 Oak trees (Quercus spp.) like well-drained soil, and thrive slightly back from a lake, along a raised bank where they can take advantage of the nearby water source with their deep roots, but not sit with their feet wet.
-Pin oak, water oak and willow oak make good choices near water bodies, advises the Greenwood Nursery, an online plant purveyor and land stewardship information resource.
-Red oak, white oak and post oak also like the sandy, well-drained soils near lakes, advises the Center for Coastal Resource Management.
+Pin oak (Quercus palustris), hardy in USDA zones 4 through 8, and water oak (Quercus nigra) and willow oak (Quercus phellos), both hardy in USDA zones 6 through 9, make good choices near water bodies.
+The northern red oak (Quercus rubra), white oak (Quercus alba) and post oak (Quercus stellata) thrive in USDA zones 4 through 8, 3 through 9 and 5 through 9, respectively.
+These trees also like the sandy, well-drained soils near lakes, advises the Center for Coastal Resource Management.

-Two classic trees of American shorelines and riverbanks are the green ash (Fraxinus pennsylvanica) and the Eastern cottonwood (Populus deltoides), according to the Nature Compass website of the Winooski Valley Park District in Vermont.
-Both trees grow to impressive height and girth on water's edge.
+Two classic trees of American shorelines and riverbanks are the green ash (Fraxinus pennsylvanica) and the Eastern cottonwood (Populus deltoides), which are known as trees that grow by water.
+Both grow to impressive height and girth on the water's edge in USDA zones 3 through 9.
 The Eastern cottonwood produces a sea of white seed puffs in mid-spring which drift like dandelion seed heads, looking like late season snow.
 Some landowners enjoy this display while others eschew the cottonwood tree as messy.